teldridge11/logKextClientElCapitan/README.md

 STEP 2:

-Now that SIP is disable, you can download logKext from a place of your preference.
+Now that SIP is disabled, you can download logKext from a place of your preference.

 http://www.macupdate.com/app/mac/16155/logkext

 STEP 3:

-Many people run into an issue where the keylogger stops logging after a short period.
-To fix this, create a new file in your logKext folder logKextKiller.py.
+Many people run into an issue where the keylogger stops logging after a short period of time.
+To fix this, create a new file logKextKiller.py.
 (The code for this file is included in this repository.)

 STEP 4:

 In Terminal, run the command `open -e .bash_profile`.
-The code you need to add to your bash profile is also included in this repository under bash_profile.
+(The code you need to add to your bash profile is also included in this repository.)

 After completing the above steps, logKext should work as explained in the README.